 Touch: Ugandans are usually comfortable with a moderate degree of touching.
-Handshakes typically start a conversation followed by light touches to the shoulders and arms while speaking, and handholding, which sometimes extends for the duration of an interaction.
-Ugandans almost never touch members of the opposite sex in public, and they consider it offensive to touch the head of an elder or a Muslim.

-Handshakes: Although Ugandans of opposite genders do not generally touch in public (see p.4 of Language and Communication), some Ugandan women, with the notable exception of Muslims, do shake hands with men.
+Handshakes typically start a conversation followed by light touches to the shoulders and arms while speaking, and handholding, which sometimes extends for the genders do not generally touch in public (see p.4 of Language and Communication), some Ugandan women, with the notable exception of Muslims, do shake hands with men.
 The best way for male foreign nationals to respect a woman's preferences is to wait for her to offer her hand before shaking hands with her.